sinch-contact-pro/api-consumer-demo/README.md

 The application uses [OAuth 2 Authorization Code Grant](https://www.rfc-editor.org/rfc/rfc6749#section-4.1) with [RFC7636: Proof Key for Code Exchange by OAuth Public Clients](https://datatracker.ietf.org/doc/html/rfc7636) protocol to securely retrieve authorization grant, and to exchange it to an id token.
 The id token is conveyed with each request to Contact Pro API, which can then authenticate and authorize each request separately.
 Contact Pro API side does not need to persist any session for the requester, the session is in the browser instead.

-The application uses browser's [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) to track state across page reloads.
+The application uses browser's [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) to maintain state across page reloads.

 ### HTTP request flow

-The basic flow of interactions between components of he solution is illustrated below:
+The basic flow of interactions between related network components is illustrated below:

 ![High level flow - existing SSO session](doc/img/high-level-flow.png)